 “How are you so sure?
 Did you meet one?”

-“Well, you know one of my friends is a Drezo Regalia in the game.
-They said that they don’t do anything of that sort nor does the black and gold dragon.”
+“Well, one of my friends is a Drezo Regalia in the game.
+However, they said that they don’t do anything of that sort nor the black and gold dragon.”

-“I’m not so sure about the mountain size dragons yet.
+“I’m not so sure about the mountain-size dragons yet.
 I haven’t seen one so far.
-The piles of gold is a lie.
-For starter players no one has that much gold in their account.”
+The piles of gold are a lie.
+For starter players, no one has that much gold in their account.”

 “Damn.
 My dreams are shattered.
 Do you think you could show us to your friend?”

-“Because their is a high chance that you might kill him for his crystal heart.
-I don’t like player killers.”
+“Because there is a high chance that you might kill him for his crystal heart.
+I don’t like player

 “Look.
 I swear I won’t kill him.
 I just want to meet one.”